HenryLiu000/alignment-gpt2/README.md

 ### 14. nice numbers

  In consideration of the structure of GPUs, I need to set the hyperparameters of the model to be nice numbers.
 For example, the token embedding numbers should be a multiple of 8, so I change it to 50304.

+## Section 3

+### 15. AdamW parameter and gradient clipping

+In order to train the model with stability, I need to follow the report of GPT3 to use their AdamW parameters and also use gradient clipping.